-1987 June а victims of crime branch established in the South Australian Police Department with its main objective being to co-ordinate police services to victims of crime.
-The initial focus of the branch is on victims of child abuse and domestic implementing violence and recent task recommendations in these areas.
-The many initiatives proposed by the branch however, will assist victims reneral.
-Although the N.S.W. police victims' liaison officers, the of crime in general. force has establishment of a police unit with a co-ordinating and development role in regards to victims is the first of its kind in Australia.
+In June 1987 a victims of crime branch was established in the South Australian Police Department with its main objective being to co-ordinate police services to victims of crime.
+The initial focus of the branch is on victims of child abuse and domestic violence and implementing recent task force recommendations in these areas.
+The many initiatives proposed by the branch however, will assist victims of crime in general.
+Although the N.S.W. police force has victims' liaison officers, the establishment of a police unit with a co-ordinating and development role in regards to victims is the first of its kind in Australia.
 Funding of the unit and its proposals is a concern as costs are only met from within the budgets of other units, and while the Justice Information System (J.I.S.) has the potential to help in realising the aims of the branch, no resources have been allocated within the J.I.S. for victim-related projects.